flipdot/nusite/content/projekte/linux-boot-stick/efi-tricks-wenn-bootstick-nicht-startet.md

 Here is the solution

-You need four things :
+You need four things:

 \- An Usb key. - The bootia32.efi file. - The Linux Mint 17.x 32bit
 version. - Gdisk must be installed.

 1\.
-Download the Linux Mint 17.x 32bit version in one of your home directory (for example : Downloads).
+Download the Linux Mint 17.x 32bit version in one of your home directory (for example: Downloads).

 2\.
 Find the bootia32.efi file on internet.
 You can find it here :
 <http://webativo.com/uploads/files/usb-pack_efi.zip> (unzip this file
 and search bootia32.efi in /usb-pack_efi/EFI/BOOT/ directory).
 Or here :
-<https://github.com/jfwells/linux-asus-t> \... otia32.efi (click on the
+<https://github.com/jfwells/linux-asus-t> ... otia32.efi (click on the
 raw button).
 If you want to create your own bootia32.efi file, check in the first source link below.